-- points are issued to licence holders for breaches of licensing conditions, legislation or byelaws - a total of 12 points credited to an individual licence/licensee in any 12 month period will result in a review of the licence at committee/by delegated officer. - in the case of a private hire operator licence the total number of points credited in any licensing year is extended to 30 points - any outstanding points against a licence holder will be automatically removed after 12 months have elapsed from the date the points were issued. - licence holders have a written right of appeal within seven days of the points being issued.
+- points are issued to licence holders for breaches of licensing conditions, legislation or byelaws - a total of 12 points credited to an individual licence/licensee in any 12 month period will result in a review of the licence at committee/by delegated officer, which may result in either; revocation or suspension of the licence - in the case of a private hire operator licence the total number of points credited in any licensing year is extended to 30 points - any outstanding points against a licence holder will be automatically removed after 12 months have elapsed from the date the points were issued. - licence holders have a written right of appeal within seven days of the points being issued.